UCL-ARC/condenser-docs/docs/documentation/troubleshooting/kubectl-add-gpu.md

 # Adding a GPU to a host VM manually

-It is possible to assign a GPU to your virtual machine by editing the VM to add a `hostDevices` section to the VM's YAML configuration:
+It is possible to assign a GPU to your virtual machine by editing the VM to add a `hostDevices` section to the VM's YAML configuration.
+You can do this using `kubectl`:

 ```sh
 kubectl -n arc-gpu-test-ns get vm